xtolya/TripShares/README.md

 Again you can click on it and cancel the seat.

-You can request a refund (transaction on blockchain for method RequestRefund)
+You can request a refund (transaction on blockchain for method RequestRefund, some gas required)
 ![alt text](https://github.com/xtolya/TripShares/blob/master/images/NoRegRefund.png)

 Without registration: